aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/working-with-custom-calculation-engine/_index.md

 ## **Implement Custom Calculation Engine**

-Aspose.Cells.Gridweb has a powerful calculation engine that can calculate almost all of the Microsoft Excel formulas.
-Despite this, it also allows you to extend the default calculation engine which provides you greater power and flexibility.
+Aspose.Cells.GridWeb has a powerful calculation engine that can calculate almost all of the Microsoft Excel formulas.
+However, it also allows you to extend the default calculation engine, which provides you greater power and flexibility.

-The following property and classes are used in implementing this feature.
+The following properties and classes are used in implementing this feature.

 - [**GridAbstractCalculationEngine**](https://reference.aspose.com/cells/net/aspose-cells-gridweb/aspose.cells.gridweb.data/gridabstractcalculationengine)
 - [**GridCalculationData**](https://reference.aspose.com/cells/net/aspose-cells-gridweb/aspose.cells.gridweb.data/gridcalculationdata)

 The following code implements the Custom Calculation Engine.
 It implements the interface [**GridAbstractCalculationEngine**](https://reference.aspose.com/cells/net/aspose-cells-gridweb/aspose.cells.gridweb.data/gridabstractcalculationengine) which has a [**Calculate(GridCalculationData data)**](https://reference.aspose.com/cells/net/aspose-cells-gridweb/aspose.cells.gridweb.data/gridabstractcalculationengine/methods/calculate) method.
 This method is called against all of your formulas.
-Inside this method, we capture the **MYTESTFUNC** formula and multiply by 2 for its first parameter value .
+Inside this method, we capture the **MYTESTFUNC** formula and multiply its first parameter value by 2.

 ### **Programming Sample**

 {{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-CustomCalculation.cs" >}}